ElenaMoralesGil/MRI_image_classificator/README.md

 # MRI_image_classificator
 MRI image classificator using this [dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)

-This repsitory contains 2 archives :
+This repository contains 2 archives :
 - **mri-image-classificator.ipynb** which contains the entire process of trainning an image classificator using CNN
 - **mri-image-classificator-RESNET50.ipynb** which contains the entire process of trainning an image classificator using RESTNET50